 Apocalypse Now has been around for years and is an icon of the local club scene.
 It’s mainly frequented by tourists and expats and has impressive and very locally-themed decor.
 Republic, Evy and Gossip clubs are also particularly noteworthy for their energy and atmosphere.

 For a truly local twist on clubbing head to one Ho Chi Minh City’s many beer clubs.
 Beer clubs are often fronted by a DJ blasting out local and foreign dance tunes.
-Punters take their seat at a table and share a beer tower with their friends.
+Punters take their seats at a table and share a beer tower with their friends.
 Those who wish to, simply stand up and dance near their tables.
 Beer clubs have a more casual environment and mixed clientele compared with traditional night clubs.

 No trip to Vietnam or serious list about nightlife in Ho Chi Minh City is complete without Karaoke.
 Most venues have large lists of foreign and particularly western songs.
 If you’re a little shy don’t worry.